-7.8.
-Competitive Support Documentation
+8. Competitive Support Documentation

-For any competitive scoring criterion which requires additional documentation, the application must include multiple pdf file, which includes such documentation in PDF format.
 Each competitive scoring criterion that requires supporting documentation must have a separate PDF file.
 Applicants wishing to be considered for the Community Impact Strategic Initiative must include supporting documents in this folder to be considered.
 Example of filenames: